 Proof: Consider the base case of a single infinite line in the plane.
 This line splits the plane into two regions.
 One region can be colored black and the other white to get a valid two-coloring.
-The induction hypothesis is that the set of regions formed by n-1 infinite lines can be two-colored.
-To prove the theorem for n, consider the set of regions formed by the n-1 lines remaining when any one of the n lines is removed.
+The induction hypothesis is that the set of regions formed by n - 1 infinite lines can be two-colored.
+To prove the theorem for n, consider the set of regions formed by the n - 1 lines remaining when any one of the n lines is removed.
 By the induction hypothesis, this set of regions can be two-colored.
 Now, put the nth line back.
-This splits the plane into two half-planes, each of which (independently) has a valid two-coloring inherited from the two-coloring of the plane with n-1 lines.
-Unfortunately, the regions newly split by the nth line violate the rule for a two-coloring.
-Take all regions on one side of the nth line and reverse their coloring (after doing so, this half-plane is still two-colored).
+This splits the plane into two half-planes, each of which (independently) has a valid two-coloring inherited from the two-coloring of the plane with n - 1 lines.
+Unfortunately, the regions newly split by the nth line and reverse their coloring (after doing so, this half-plane is still two-colored).
 Those regions split by the nth line are now properly two-colored, because the part of the region to one side of the line is now black and the region to the other side is now white.
-Thus, by mathematical induction, the entire plane is two-colored. \Box
+Thus, by mathematical induction, the entire plane is two-colored. $\hfill \Box$

 Compare the proof of Theorem 2.7 with that of Theorem 2.5.
-For Theorem 2.5, we took a collection of stamps of size n-1 (which, by the induction hypothesis, must have the desired property) and from that "built" a collection of size n that has the desired property.
+For Theorem 2.5, we took a collection of stamps of size n - 1 (which, by the induction hypothesis, must have the desired property) and from that "built" a collection of size n that has the desired property.
 We therefore proved the existence of some collection of stamps of size n with the desired property.